 10 Quick Tips About Horse Boarding Facilities

 Sometimes, we want to have a horse, but we don’t have the space to keep one.
 In situations like this, a boarding your horse elsewhere might be the best choice.
 But if you’re relatively new to horses, you might be in doubt about what makes a good or a bad place to board your horses.
-So let’s explore some tips about horse boarding facilities.
+So let’s explore some tips about horse livery facilities.

 1. The horses in the pasture are around the same size and age.